metio/terraform-provider-k8s/docs/data-sources/kyverno_io_policy_v2beta1_manifest.md

 Optional:

 - `all` (Attributes List) AllConditions enable variable-based conditional rule execution.
-This is useful for finer control of when an rule is applied.
-A condition can reference object data using JMESPath notation.
-Here, all of the conditions need to pass (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--preconditions--all))
+This is useful forfiner control of when an rule is applied.
+A condition can reference object datausing JMESPath notation.Here, all of the conditions need to pass (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--preconditions--all))
 - `any` (Attributes List) AnyConditions enable variable-based conditional rule execution.
-This is useful for finer control of when an rule is applied.
-A condition can reference object data using JMESPath notation.
-Here, at least one of the conditions need to pass (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--preconditions--any))
+This is useful forfiner control of when an rule is applied.
+A condition can reference object datausing JMESPath notation.Here, at least one of the conditions need to pass (see [below for nested schema](#nestedatt--spec--rules--mutate--targets--preconditions--any))

 <a id="nestedatt--spec--rules--mutate--targets--preconditions--all"></a>
 ### Nested Schema for `spec.rules.mutate.targets.preconditions.all`